jlangch/venice/doc/readme/http-client-j8.md

 ## Overview

 A HTTP client based on the Java *HttpUrlConnection*.
-The client runs out-of-the-box and does not require any 3rd party libraries.
+The client runs out-of-the-box and does not require any 3rd party libraries and runs on Java 8 and higher.

 Main  features:
 * Sending GET, POST, PUT, DELETE, ... requests